simonpf/noaagprof/README.md

 ### Installing ``noaagprof``

-To use the input loader defined in the ``noaagprof`` package, the package must be install in the current Python environment.
-I recomment installing it in editable mode while actively working on it:
+To use the input loader defined in the ``noaagprof`` package, the package must be installed in the ``noaagprof`` Conda environment.
+It is recommended installing it in editable mode while actively working on it:

 ``` shellsession
 pip install -e /path/to/noaagprof